-So the first thing you’re going to do is decide how do you want to experience this week.
+So the first thing you’re going to do is decide how you want to experience the next week.

 Which one from the list of examples speaks to you?
 But as it could really be anything, feel free to choose your own priming.

-Negativity bias describes how we are often negatively primed and pay more attention to negative things than positive thing.
-The amygdala, the part of our brain concerned with processing threats and fear responses,has a role in this as it is considered to have about 2/3 of neurons looking for ‘bad news’.
-Daniel Khaneman designed some experiments to see how we respond to negative and positive experience.
+Negativity bias describes how we are often negatively primed and pay more attention to negative things than positive things.
+The amygdala, the part of our brain concerned with processing threats and fear responses, has a role in this as it is considered to have about 2/3 of neurons looking for ‘bad news’.
+Daniel Khaneman designed some experiments to see how we respond to negative and positive experiences.
 He found that when people were asked to imagine losing $50 or gaining $50, they had a much larger emotional response to the idea of loss rather than gain, even though the amount of cash was the same.

-There are different pieces of research saying what percentage of positive thoughts are required to balance a negative one- some researchers suggest it takes 40 good reviews to outweigh a single negative one.
-But there is some debate about the precise ratio of the effect of good to bad experience.
-Whatever the number is, we’ve all had that experience where we’ve had some nice comments and one unpleasant comment, and that one unpleasant comment seems to connect us more strongly to the negative feeling the positive ones do.
+There are different pieces of research saying what percentage of positive thoughts are required to balance a negative one – some researchers suggest it takes 40 good reviews to outweigh a single negative one.
+But there is some debate about the precise ratio of the effect of good to bad experiences.
+Whatever the number is, we’ve all had that experience where we’ve had some nice comments and one unpleasant comment, and that one unpleasant comment seems to connect us more strongly to the negative feeling than the positive ones do.

 So thinking about this, what for you would you like to set as your intention for this week to bring yourself back to start from that point?